kth-step/HolBA/README.md

 - `examples/riscv/chacha20`: ChaCha20 cipher case study
 - `examples/riscv/kernel-trap`: RISC-V kernel case study

-We estimate the artifact takes 1-2 hours to build and replicate on a modern machine.
+We estimate the artifact takes around two hours to build and replicate on a modern machine.
 We tested on an Intel Core i5-9600K with 32GB RAM.
-Low RAM such as 8GB is unlikely to work.
+Less RAM than 32GB is unlikely to work, due to some demanding case studies.

 ## Getting Started Guide